Skip to Content

 Spicy Roasted Chicken Thighs

-Whether you use them with classic European flavours like this lemon and garlic chicken thighs or look East with this chicken adobo with coconut milk recipe they just take it in their stride.
+Whether you use them with classic European flavours like this lemon and garlic chicken thighs or look East with this chicken adobo with coconut milk recipe, or my Thai baked chicken thighs, they just take it in their stride.

 This recipe, like my pomegranate chicken thighs, lamb and bean fasolia and chermoula chicken, takes its flavour influences from North Africa and Persia.